Kitchen Extension Builders in Woolwich (SE18)

 Frequently Asked Questions

-Single-storey rear extensions of 3-4 metres on Victorian terraces (the most common Woolwich project) run £45,000-£75,000 including foundations, structural steel, glazing, electrics, plumbing, and finishes.
-Wraparound extensions on wider Edwardian terraces run £55,000-£85,000.
-Combined kitchen extension plus full property renovation runs £100,000-£170,000 for a single coordinated project — typically 10-15% cheaper than sequential delivery.
-Flood Risk Assessment adds £600-£1,200 for properties near the Thames.
-Reclaimed-land foundations near the river add £2,000-£6,000.
-Build Over Agreement with Thames Water adds £317 plus CCTV survey.
-Conservation area planning adds £206.
-Fixed-price contract before any work starts.
+- It depends on the house and the work.
+Single-storey rear extensions of 3 to 4 metres on Victorian terraces are the most common Woolwich project, covering foundations, structural steel, glazing, electrics, plumbing, and finishes.
+Wraparound extensions suit wider Edwardian terraces.
+A combined kitchen extension plus full property renovation runs as a single coordinated project, which is faster than sequential delivery.
+Properties near the Thames may need a Flood Risk Assessment, reclaimed-land foundations near the river may need deeper foundations or short bored piles, and a Build Over Agreement with Thames Water applies where the extension crosses a public sewer.
+You get a fixed-price contract confirmed after a free site visit before any work starts.

-For properties near the Thames, yes.
-Properties within 200-300 metres of the Thames or in the lower-lying areas around the Royal Arsenal may sit in Flood Zone 2 or 3 and need a Flood Risk Assessment as part of the planning application.
+- For properties near the Thames, yes.
+Properties within 200 to 300 metres of the Thames or in the lower-lying areas around the Royal Arsenal may sit in Flood Zone 2 or 3 and need a Flood Risk Assessment as part of the planning application.
 The Environment Agency's flood risk maps confirm the zone designation, and we check this at the survey before quoting.
-Cost is typically £600-£1,200 and we coordinate it as part of the planning process.
-Reclaimed land near the river may also need additional ground investigation — a trial hole identifies the issue and the structural engineer specifies deeper foundations or short bored piles where standard strip foundations aren't suitable.
+We coordinate it as part of the planning process.
+Reclaimed land near the river may also need additional ground investigation.
+A trial hole identifies the issue and the structural engineer specifies deeper foundations or short bored piles where standard strip foundations aren't suitable.
 Most residential streets behind the town centre are outside flood zones.

-On some streets, particularly around the Royal Arsenal and Woolwich Town Centre conservation areas.
-Article 4 directions remove specific permitted development rights and require full planning permission for changes that would otherwise be permitted under Class A. They mainly affect front-of-property changes (cladding, window replacement, front-facing alterations) and rarely affect rear extensions, but where the direction covers rear-elevation changes, the £206 full planning fee applies and lead time extends from 6-8 weeks to 10-12 weeks at the Royal Borough of Greenwich.
+- On some streets, particularly around the Royal Arsenal and Woolwich Town Centre conservation areas.
+Article 4 directions remove specific permitted development rights and require full planning permission for changes that would otherwise be permitted under Class A. They mainly affect front-of-property changes (cladding, window replacement, front-facing alterations) and rarely affect rear extensions, but where the direction covers rear-elevation changes, full planning permission applies and lead time extends from 6 to 8 weeks to 10 to 12 weeks at the Royal Borough of Greenwich.
 We verify the planning status of each property on the Greenwich planning portal at the survey before quoting.

-Three reasons.
-First, accuracy: we know the SE18 stock — which streets sit in Flood Zone 2 or 3, where reclaimed land affects foundations, the Royal Arsenal and Woolwich Town Centre conservation areas, and how the Crossrail uplift makes combined renovation-plus-extension projects worthwhile.
+- Three reasons.
+First, accuracy: we know the SE18 stock, which streets sit in Flood Zone 2 or 3, where reclaimed land affects foundations, the Royal Arsenal and Woolwich Town Centre conservation areas, and how a combined renovation-plus-extension project comes together on these houses.
 Second, full accreditation: NICEIC for electrical (BS 7671), FENSA for glazing, Gas Safe registered for boiler relocation, structural engineer calculations included, and Building Control sign-off included on every project.
 Third, fixed-price contracts: the quote doesn't change unless the specification does, including Flood Risk Assessment, reclaimed-land foundation reassessment, party wall surveyor fees, and Build Over Agreement.
-57 verified Google reviews averaging 4.5/5.
 Office on Limes Avenue, SE20.

 Get a Free Quote for Your Woolwich Kitchen Extensions